rgasch/filament-extended-starter-kit/README.md

 CPU load and needs to know the number of CPU cores on you system in order to make this calculation correct.

+## ThemeColors

+The filament-theme-color-switcher package allows you to easily switch theme colors.
+The starter pack contains a *theme-colors* array in the *config/filament-extended-starter-kit.php* config file which allows you to set colors either there directly or by setting *FILAMENT_PRIMARY_COLOR* and *FILAMENT_SECONDARY_COLOR* in your *.env* file.

 ## Performance

 Some people have reported slow page loading speeds.
 In response to this I've